Remove Background Using Magic Wand Tool Photoshop – A Step by Step Tutorial

 Look at the left portion of the image thumbnail in the Layer Palette, and you will see an eye icon.
 Click on it to hide the Original Background Layer.

-Find the Magic Wand Tool in the Tools Palette.
+In the Tools Palette, you will find the Magic Wand icon.
 The tools palette is placed on the left side of your computer screen.

 Magic Wand Tool

-After selecting the Magic Wand Tool, with the help of a few Magic Wand Tools Parameters, you can control the maximum and minimum selection level at a time.
+After selecting with the help of tool Parameters, you can control the maximum and minimum selection levels at a time.

 Single-Selection

-If you are using the Magic Wand Tool for the first time, this option needs to be selected.
+If you use the tool for the first time, this option must be selected.

 Add to Selection

-This option is automatically accessible if you press and hold the “Shift” key when working with Magic Wand Tool.
+This option is automatically accessible if you press and hold the “Shift” key when working with the tool.

 Subtract from Selection